nvanlaerebeke/rasp-netboot-in-memory-os/docs/06_rootfs.md

 #fix the time
 #ntpd -q -p pool.ntp.org

-#make sure the USB devices are detected
+#make sure the USB devices are detected (should already be done)
 modprobe ftdi_sio

 # Use a 1GB tmpfs to house the k3s: